(Re)Imagine

 About the Author

 Sudhir has over 15 years of experience working with leading global organizations in the credit-rating and commercial-lending domains.
 Currently, he is part of a commercial-lending team that works with a large Canadian Bank supporting their alternate finance team.
 Prior to this, he supported the commercial-lending teams of a large European banks and was responsible for communicating with the origination teams, writing annual and interim credit reviews, responding to risk queries and performing post-credit-sanction formalities.
-Prior to joining Acuity, Sudhir worked for a leading rating company and supported the US public-finance domain, both in his individual capacity and in the..Show More
+Prior to joining Acuity, Sudhir worked for a leading rating company and supported the US public-finance domain, both in his individual capacity and in the capacity of a team lead.
+Sudhir holds a Master in..Show More

 post image 2 Blog